msaimam98/airflow-project/README.md

 - To test the tasks out, we will use the airflow test command
    - airflow test [DAG_id] [task_id] [any_date_in_the_past]\
-Running this in the container should give us the outout we have specified in the task\
+Running this in the container should give us the output we have specified in the task\
 The airflow test command runs task instances locally, outputs their log to stdout (on screen), doesn’t bother with dependencies, and doesn’t communicate state (running, success, failed, …) to the database

 - To test the DAG and have the results show on the webserver, we will use the airflow backfill command